DxNext/2016-Oct-L2/Data/Module2-GainInsights/README.md

 1. Create new blob containers by right clicking on the storage account name and clicking 'Create Blob Container'.

-1. Create the following two private containers:
+1. Create the following two containers and mark them public access for blobs:
 	1. partsunlimited
 	1. processeddata